 - Place the cake balls onto the parchment paper and place in the freezer for 15 minutes and no longer or alternatively, chill for an hour.
 In the meantime, melt your chocolate/candy melts.

-- If the chocolate is too thick, thin with a little vegetable oil.
-Dip ½ an inch of the lollipop stick into the melted chocolate and push into the bottom of the cake pop, no more than half way inside and immediately dip the cake pop into the chocolate with the stick facing directly upright.
+- Dip ½ an inch of the lollipop stick into the melted chocolate and push into the bottom of the cake pop, no more than half way inside and immediately dip the cake pop into the chocolate with the stick facing directly upright.
 Do not swirl the cake pop in the chocolate.
 If need be, you can roll the cake pop into the chocolate to coat.

 - Remove the cake ball from the chocolate by gently pulling directly upright and allow the extra chocolate to drip off the cake pop while gently rotating the cake pop.
 Place the cake pop into a styrofoam block to set – which will be quite fast as the cake pops were chilled before.